 Let’s be honest, if you went from a meat eater to vegan, there’s quite some adapting to do.
 Before you find your ideal alternatives and get truly immersed in the diet, there’s a lot of experimentation where you’ve got to deal with blander tasting foods.

-This is understandable, a lot of meat and diary-based foods are usually really salted, or fatty, and highly calorific.
+It’s understandable, a lot of meat and dairy-based foods are usually really salted, or fatty, and highly calorific.
 It’s no wonder why a sudden change to a vegan lifestyle can make the vegan diet seem bland.

 Just because it starts that way doesn’t mean it needs to end that way.
 As most seasoned vegans and plant-based supporters would know, the vegan diet is in no way bland or flavourless, quite the opposite.

-This post is going to go through some tips and tricks to make veggies taste good, so you won’t miss the meat.
+This post is going to go through how to make vegetables taste good, so you won’t miss the meat.

 Why are vegetables so bland?